AnyLog-co/documentation/training/advanced/Network Setup.md

 With option 1, 2 IPs are published in the metadata such that the node can be discovered by members on a local
 network as well as members over the Internet.

+## Restarting a Node

+The configuration below are doing the following:
+* Deploy Docker instances and Docker Volumes.
+The Docker Volumes are created once when the Docker container is installed.
+* Add Policies to the AnyLog Metadata.
+The policies are created once and saved in the Metadata layer.
+* Set variables in the node dictionary - this process is done whenever a node restarts.
+* Enable selected services on the node - this process can be done whenever a node restarts.

+Note: The deployment process in this document, creates policies whenever they are needed.
+It is advised to separate the creation of the policies from the configuration of a node that restarts.

 ## Master Node Configuration
 A _master node_ is an alternative to the blockchain.
 With a master node, the metadata is updated into and retrieved from